 Apply a texture and match the color

 The texture applied to an emissive material with also glow

 Emissive materials do have certain drawbacks.
 Occasionally, if the geometry you applied an emissive material to is not visible on screen, the light emitted by the surface may not contribute to the actual light level in the scene.
 For example, if you apply an emissive material to some geometry and then turn the camera so that it is no longer in view, the light being emitted by the surface might not show.
 If this occurs, try changing your camera perspective until part of the geometry is visible again, and the light will return.

-How to Use Emissive Materials
+How to Use Emissive Materials in SketchUp

 One great way to use them to boost your scene’s realism is to apply them to digital screens.
 Have you ever looked at a rendered scene of a living room with a television, or an office full of computer monitors and felt there was something a little off?
 That’s because in real life, we are surrounded by glowing screens.
-Applying a low level emissive material can give your scene the authenticity it needs.
+Applying a low-level emissive material can give your scene the authenticity it needs.
 Check out the living room below.
 It already looks pretty great, but the television and tablet appear a bit flat.

+How do you apply emissive materials in your SketchUp projects in Enscape?
 Select the texture on the screen using the pickup tool.
 You will see it in the albedo section of the Enscape Materials Editor.
 Just enable Self Illumination, and the screen will glow.
 Play around with the brightness; you probably won’t need it to be so bright that it contributes to the overall light level of the room – just bright enough to give off a visible glow.
 Depending on the situation, you can adjust the color of the light emitted to match.
 Above I did this with the television, but left the tablet with the default white light.
 Get creative!

 A comfortable living room scene

 Check out that reflection on the coffee table!